-The law firm of Cohen, Decker, Pex, Brosh assists asylum seekers and their respective employers in Israel to function legally.
+Our law firm assists asylum seekers and their respective employers in Israel to function legally.
 In other articles, we explained regarding the rights of asylum seekers and how to employ asylum seekers without breaking the law.
 Additionally, we explained the legal background to the asylum seeker deposit, and how to withdraw the deposit during the coronavirus pandemic.
 Attorney Joshua Pex explains about what the asylum seeker deposit is and how to obtain it upon leaving Israel.

 Why is some of the asylum seeker’s salary set aside in a deposit?

 According to both Israeli Law and International Law, a person recognized as a refugee receives the right to live and work freely in the country in which they received the recognition.
 But the vast majority of ‘infiltrators’ that enter Israeli as tourists or that crossed the border illegally and submit a request for asylum, do not receive official refugee status.
 If they are not immediately deported after their interview with the RSD unit, like asylum seekers who enter the country from the former Soviet Union countries, they remain in the country with a “blue paper” – a 2(a)5 permit.
 The holder of this permit is not a Permanent or a Temporary Resident of Israel; merely “residing” in Israel while their status is being clarified.